yogaliu-ds/Lasso-SAR/README.md

     Lasso regression is applied to estimate the coefficients.
     The coefficients are stored, and a symmetric weight matrix final_W is computed by averaging the coefficient matrix and its transpose.

-## Example Usage:

-python

-import numpy as np
-from sklearn.linear_model import Lasso from your_module import nodewise_regression

-# Example data
-X = np.random.rand(100, 10)  # 100 time steps, 10 variables
-alpha = 0.1

-# Perform nodewise regression
-W = nodewise_regression(X, alpha)

-# Print the result
-print(W)

-Dependencies

-    numpy
-    scikit-learn

-You can install the required libraries using the following command:

-bash

-pip install numpy scikit-learn

-License

-This project is licensed under the MIT License.

-This format provides an easy-to-follow explanation of the code, along with an example of how to use it.